caar-machine/caar/README.md

 <img src="assets/logo.png" width="128" height="128"></img>
 <h1 align="center">CAAR - The modern lisp machine</h1>

-CAAR is an effort at writing a modern [Lisp machine](https://en.wikipedia.org/wiki/Lisp_machine).
+CAAR is an attempt at writing a modern [Lisp machine](https://en.wikipedia.org/wiki/Lisp_machine).

 The goal of this project is to be able to run a somewhat functional operating system written fully in R5RS Scheme.